jmiller656/EDSR-Tensorflow/README.md

 ## Training
 In order to train, you'll have to do a few things...
- - Download a dataset of images (due to my computational limitations, I've used General-100)
+ - Download a dataset of images (due to my computational limitations, I've used [General-100](https://drive.google.com/file/d/0B7tU5Pj1dfCMVVdJelZqV0prWnM/view?usp=drive_web))
  - Place all the images from that dataset into a directory under this one
  - run `python train.py --dataset data_dir` where data_dir is the directory containing your images
+ - In order to view stats during training (image previews, scalar for loss), simply run `tensorboard --logdir your_save_directory` where `your_save_directory` is the directory you passed in as the save directory argument for training (`saved_models` by default)

-## Training details
+## Training Details
 As I've mentioned before, I'm currently faced with some computational limitations, so this caused me to do a few things differently than what is mentioned in the paper.
 One of the more important changes I've made was using the General-100 dataset, because it's much smaller.